JimHotchkiss/sandbox_app/NOTES.md

   ~ I made a form using form_for
   ~ I created strong params, user_params
   ~ I am also going to implement validation errors, using fields_with_erros class.
+    $ Also, I'm going to put the user form into a partial.
+* So, I've the functionality working, with errors and partials, the styling leaves a little to be desired.
+I'll come back to that

+* Make static landing page.